BenjaminLaine/projects/WebProjects/README.md

 js and nodejs, using postGreSQL as our database.

 Hypertube was my third project where we created video streaming site that uses torrents.
-We did this using react, js, nodejs and using mongoDB as out database.
+We did this using react, js, nodejs and using mongoDB as our database.